declansymcox16-bot/Rust-Console/README.md

-Rust RCON Connect to server and manage it with this GUI
+Basic Rust RCON Connect to server and manage it with this GUI